 Captain Lewis' was the more northerly course.
-It was his purpose to explore Maria's river, a tributary of the Missouri which joins the main stream near Fort Benton some distance below the Great Falls.
+It was his purpose to explore Marias river, a tributary of the Missouri which joins the main stream near Fort Benton some distance below the Great Falls.
+He wished to learn how far north it rose, and probably to ascertain whether its head waters did not provide a better pass through the mountains than those discovered farther south.